current

 ---

-Chelsea College of Art and Design is part of University of the Arts London
+Chelsea College of Arts is part of University of the Arts London

 CHELSEA space exterior view with window text by Lawrence Weiner from the exhibition TURTLE, 2006